TheSimonLam/Cards/README.md

 - Use Supabase broadcast for gameplay (perhaps we need to host game logic on a server to stop cheating)

 Tech used:
-Auth (Firebase/Clerk/Supabase)
-Supabase realtime subscription channels for games Firestore for Document/Collection database
+Supabase realtime subscription channels for games, Postgres, Edge (cloud) Functions, Auth

 Card Rarity
 1 Common